Beacon-Lab-IR/armeria/RegistryExplorer/README.md

 Registry Explorer is often used for tasks such as troubleshooting system issues, analyzing registry entries for malware or suspicious activity, and customizing system settings.
 It can be a valuable tool for system administrators, IT professionals, and advanced users who need to work with the Windows Registry in a more efficient and organized manner.

 ## Getting started
-Double-click in the RegistryExplorer.exe you'd see something like this:
+Double-click (as an administrator) in the RegistryExplorer.exe you'd see something like this:

 ![image](https://github.com/user-attachments/assets/e238ad8c-4fae-422f-8b11-88b2e10ef568)